-They advised examining test-retest reliability because results obtained from measuring a construct that researchers believe to be constant over time should likewise be constant over time (Cacioppo & Petty, 2019).
-Using the measure on a group of people once, using it again on the same group of people later, and then analysing the test-retest correlation between the two sets of scores are necessary for evaluating the test-retest reliability.
-The usual method for doing this is to plot the data in a scatterplot and calculate Pearson's r.
-The Rosenberg Self-Esteem Scale was given twice, one week apart, and the association between the two sets of scores is shown in Figure 3.0.
-This data has a Pearson's r of +.95.
-Generally speaking, a test-retest correlation of +.80 or more is seen as a sign of good reliability.
+They recommended checking the test-retest reliability because when researchers measure a construct that they assume to be consistent across time, the scores they obtain should also be consistent across time (Cacioppo & Petty, 2019).
+Assessing the test-retest reliability requires using the measure on a group of people at one time, using it again on the same group of people at a later time, and then looking at the test-retest correlation between the two sets of scores.
+This is typically done by graphing the data in a scatterplot and computing Pearson's r.
+Figure 3.0 shows the correlation between the two sets of scores on the Rosenberg Self-Esteem Scale, administered two times, a week apart.
+Pearson's r for these data is +.95.
+In general, a test-retest correlation of +.80 or greater is considered to indicate good reliability.